-My husband and I have two kids - four and a half, and two and a half.
+My husband and I have two kids (meanwhile seven, and five).
 Before we had kids I used to work as a senior project manager at the marketing department of a Private Bank, where I was responsible for number of different international markets.
 It was an interesting job that gave me the opportunity to travel, work on interesting projects and meet new people.

 Once our son was born, I wasn't sure whether I wanted to return back to work.
 I was 34, and at that point there was nothing more important to me than simply be a mom and be there for our kid(s) every step of the way.
 So my husband and I decided that I will not go back to work.
 Having said that, anyone that knows me well enough, knows that I am very ambitious and have certain goals that I want to achieve in my life.
 One of this goals was to start my own business as event planner......with the encouragement and unlimited support of my husband I decided that now is the time to do this!

 My son was still my priority, but working on realizing this goal of mine gave me a great balance between diapers and still using my brain (I am sure that every mom out there knows what I am talking about;).
 A lot of people couldn't understand why I didn't go back to work, or why I am starting my own business when I just had a baby.......but to me it all felt right!
 I am extremely good at planning and managing my time......yes, even with two children!

 Soon after, I got pregnant with our daughter, and once she was born things got a bit more complicated!
 But it was still important for me to continue with both - being a mom, and building up my small business.
 So I just had to make sure that I get even better at planning and managing my time:)